AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 ## ⚙️ AJAX System - Devices, Groups and SIA Monitoring Station Setup

-Whether you have installed AJAX system yourself or used security company services - there are important moments in configuring a few things in the **AJAX APP** ([Android](https://play.google.com/store/apps/details?id=com.ajaxsystems&pcampaignid=web_share), [Apple](https://apps.apple.com/us/app/ajax-security-system/id1063166247)).
+Whether you have installed AJAX system yourself or used security company services - there are important moments in configuring a few things in the **AJAX App** ([Android](https://play.google.com/store/apps/details?id=com.ajaxsystems&pcampaignid=web_share), [Apple](https://apps.apple.com/us/app/ajax-security-system/id1063166247)).
 Better yet - use AJAX PRO([Android](https://play.google.com/store/apps/details?id=com.ajaxsystems.pro&pcampaignid=web_share), [Apple](https://apps.apple.com/us/app/ajax-pro-tool-for-engineers/id1249276895)) and make yourself a Private Installer in your native User AJAX APP(Hub settings -> Installers/Companies -> Invite -> introduce email of account you have registered within AJAX PRO APP).
 Be sure to mention it to your installer or whoever provides warranty/support for AJAX system to avoid any issues.

-Important things to consider in the AJAX APP are:
+Important things to consider in the AJAX App are:

 - If you want to get readings of motion detection(or door/window triggers) in your configured areas _without_ setting alarm to Armed/Night mode, for example for quick dashboard glance in HA, as I have in my setup, you want to configure all your [MotionProtect](https://ajax.systems/products/motionprotect/) and [DoorProtect](https://ajax.systems/products/doorprotect/) devices to be **Always Active (24hrs)**.
 Do not worry - this will not drain your batterry considerably faster.
 I have used this setup for two years now, after several years in default mode and have not noticed any additional battery drain.
 To do this - go to device list, click on your devices one by one, enter device setting(cog) and set Always active slider to enabled.

 - [SIA Integration in Home Assistant](https://www.home-assistant.io/integrations/sia/) will recieve events from AJAX's configured **Groups of devices**, not from _each and every device separately_.
 Important note here - different generations of AJAX Hubs have different group number limitations(sales booster of course).
 My Hub - [Hub (2G) Jeweller](https://ajax.systems/products/specs/hub/) - supports up to 9 groups as all Non-Plus models.
 If you want 25 Groups you have to buy Hub Plus/Hub 2 Plus.
-To set up Security Groups got to Control tab in APP -> Settings(cog) -> in Space settings select Groups -> + Add Group -> introduce Name and add devices in the Group.
-As I only have 9 group limit and 12+ devices I had configured one group to include MotionProtect and DoorProtect device from the same room/area.
+To set up Security Groups got to Control tab in App -> Settings(cog) -> in Space settings select Groups -> + Add Group -> introduce Name and add devices in the Group.
+My Hub supports only 9 groups, but I have more than 12 devices.
+So, I combined some sensors — for example, MotionProtect and DoorProtect devices from the same room — into a single Group.

 ![image](https://github.com/user-attachments/assets/a4ef4f86-ce33-4ff9-9e1e-41a08409e35b)

 - And finally - you should configure your AJAX Hub to send SIA Events to your HA instance.
-To do this go to Device tab in APP -> your Hub -> Settings(cog) -> Security companies -> CMS CONNECTION Monitoring station:
+To do this go to Device tab in App -> your Hub -> Settings(cog) -> Security companies -> CMS CONNECTION Monitoring station:
   * Protocol - SIA DC-09 (SIA-DCS),
   * ALARM CHANNEL - Ethernet(unless your server is remote and you have configured network to get data from your Hub's location via Cellular),
   * PRIMARY IP ADDRESS - *Your HA IP* and *Use some free Port*(you also will use this port in HA SIA Integration when adding entry),